Wolverine971/9takes/src/blog/people/musicians/Grimes.md

 Do you share Grimes' Enneagram type?
 How do you see your own personality reflected in the characteristics of Type 7?
 Share your thoughts and experiences in the comments below.

 If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram.

+> **Disclaimer** This analysis of Grimes's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Grimes.

 <svelte:head>